North Carolina Pro Teams Support Legal Sports Betting

 Majority owner: Tom Dundon

-Backstory: Dundon has made his support obvious through words and actions for years.
-Now, with the naming rights to PNC Arena expiring in two years, it’s been speculated by Charlotte Business Journal that the team could pair the construction of a nearby sports betting space with new naming rights for a gambling company.
+Backstory: Dundon has made his support evident through words and actions for years.
+With the naming rights to PNC Arena expiring in two years, it’s been speculated by Charlotte Business Journal that the team could pair the construction of a nearby sports betting space with new naming rights for a gambling company.

 • Dundon advocated for legalized sports betting in North Carolina as early as 2021.